 - Drizzle few drops of oil on the pan.

-- Cover the pan with a lid and cook till the dosa is done.
+- Cover the pan with a lid and cook on low flame till the dosa is done.

 - Don’t flip it.
 Make a fold on the pan itself.